dasch-swiss/dsp-tools/knora/README.md

 #### project_exists()

-Returns true if a project given by the IRI is existing in the repository.
+Returns `True` if a project, given by its IRI, exists in the repository, `False` otherwise.

 ```python
 project_exists(proj_iri: str) -> bool